 Gain hands-on experience working in a public policy or social change organization.

 The International Professional Service Semester (IPSS) helps students secure graduate-level internships, jobs, or consultancies in international organizations in the U.S. and abroad.
 The program is designed for graduate students in the International Policy and Development, International Environmental Policy, Nonproliferation and Terrorism Studies and Master of Public Administration programs.
-Students can earn up to 6 units in January and 6 units February-August for a total of 12 credits.
+Students can earn up to 4 units of workshop credits in January and 6 units for the field course during the regular spring or fall semesters.
 Students should consult their academic advisor regarding additional credits if needed.